Daniel-Lin-S/decode_tonal_langauge/README.md

 https://www.science.org/doi/full/10.1126/sciadv.adh0478

 Features:
+- Modular-level implementation for flexible extensions
-- Involves modules for pre-processing ECoG signals
+- modules for pre-processing ECoG signals
-- Involves modules for aligning signals with event onsets to obtain the Event-related Potentials (ERPs)
+- modules for aligning signals with event onsets to obtain the Event-related Potentials (ERPs)
-- Involves modules for selection of channels based on their activity and discriminative power on a categorical label (e.g. tone in this case)
+- modules for selection of channels based on their activity and discriminative power on a categorical label (e.g. tone in this case)
 These modules can be applied to other tasks.
 - Extendable classifier, speech synthesizer frameworks with corresponding trainers to define your own model architectures.
 - A small toolbox for visualisation.